Graham Payn: Film

+Later life and death

 After Coward died in 1973, Payn's career for the rest of his life became the administration of the Coward estate.
 The Coward authority Barry Day wrote, "It was not a job he ever wanted or expected but he brought to it a dedication and focus that Noël would have been surprised and pleased to see.
 [He] was thrust into his biggest role and played it as he knew Noël would have wanted him to.
 It was a fitting farewell performance."
 Coward's biographer, Philip Hoare, wrote, "Graham disproved his partner's assessment of himself as 'an illiterate little sod' by publishing his memoir and by managing the Coward estate.
 He was a generous, uncomplicated man, and he will be missed by his many friends."